Dice

 Only oncet, when I was a boy.

-other spellings: once, one time, a single time, the one time, just once, and that time
+variations: once, one time, a single time, the one time, just once, that time

 ★ "Oncet" is almost always used in storytelling - folks saying where they’ve been, what they’ve done, or who they’ve seen that one time. ★